googlearchive/appengine-java-vm-guestbook-extras/java_mvms_tutorial.md

     INFO: To debug module default attach to 192.168.59.103:5005
     INFO: default: "GET /_ah/start HTTP/1.1" 404 287
     INFO: default: "GET /_ah/health?IsLastSuccessful=no HTTP/1.1" 200 2

 you can visit the URL that the development server is running on (likely: [http://localhost:8080](http://localhost:8080)).
 You should see a figure that looks like the following.
-The app is the (probably all-too-familiar) guestbook app, but with a 'captcha' image and field added.
+The application is the (probably all-too-familiar) guestbook app, but with a 'captcha' image and field added.
 You must type in the captcha word correctly for the entry to be posted.

 <img src="http://storage.googleapis.com/amy-jo/articles/gb_captcha_local.png" width="500" alt="Guestbook with Captcha"/>